Location - Bowling Green Bay National Park, Queensland, Australia

 Elevation gain - ~1,050 m

 Both Spring Creek and The Shoulder are located in Bowling Green Bay National Park just south of Townsville, North Queensland.
 The Shoulder (1,022 m) is located between Mount Elliot and Sharp Elliot and can be approached via Mount Elliot, Hidden Falls, or Spring Creek.
-A great multi-day circuit could start by going up Double Creek to Sharp Elliot, across to The Shoulder, and then down Spring Creek.
+A great multi-day circuit could start by going up Double Creek to Sharp Elliot, across to The Shoulder, and then down Spring Creek, permission required.

 The lower section of Spring Creek has massive boulders, some seemingly as big as houses.
 There are also many small cascades along the way.